cosmos/sdk-tutorials/academy/ibc/ibc-token-lifecycle.md

 <HighlightBox type="info">
 * **Deterministic:** Transactions proceed through a finalization process, afterwhich they are irreversible.
 Deterministic consensus mechanisms provide strong transaction finality because there is no way to reverse or revise a previously finalized transaction.
 All Cosmos SDK chains are deterministic.
-* **Probalistic:** Confidence in observed transactions increases over time.
+* **Probabalistic:** Confidence in observed transactions increases over time.
 Absolute finality is never achieved but the probability of a reversal decreases exponentially to near zero.
 Public Proof-of-Work chains are probalistic.
 </HighlightBox>

 Cosmos SDK applications can also work with tokens that originate on other chains such as Ethereum.
 Onchain components are deployed on the other chain.
-If the other chain is probalistic (e.g. relies on Proof-of-Work consensus), IBC compatibility is facilitated by the creation of a so-called peg-zone.
+If the other chain is probabalistic (e.g. relies on Proof-of-Work consensus), IBC compatibility is facilitated by the creation of a so-called peg-zone.

-Peg-zones reduce the uncertainty that arises from probabilistic blockchains that rely on Proof-of-Work.
+Peg-zones reduce the uncertainty that arises from probabilistic blockchains.
 In summary, a peg-zone *deems* a transaction to be *final* after a certain number of confirmations.

 IBC defines a standard communication interface.
 All Cosmos SDK chains support it.
 Support for IBC can be established on other chains by implementing the interface.
 For example, by deploying a contract.
 The Gravity bridge for Ethereum, for example, implements IBC compatibility with the help of a smart contract.